 Spinal surgeries, such as spinal reconstruction, are inherently risky operations.
-To reduce the chance of nerve damage during surgery, the board-certified surgeons at the Southeastern Spine Institute rely on intraoperative monitoring (IOM) of the nerves.
+To reduce the chance of nerve damage during surgery, the board-certified surgeons at the Southeastern Spine Institute rely on intraoperative monitoring (IOM) of the nerves, commonly called neuro monitoring.

 IOM allows a neurosurgeon or neurotechnologist to monitor your nervous system in real time.
 The monitoring system works through a series of electrodes placed on specific points of your body.
 These electrodes send and receive electric pulses along your nervous system.
 During surgery, IOM allows your physician to immediately identify any potential problem, such as a compressed nerve.